Sami Sauiluma: Background

 Born in Bankstown, New South Wales, Sauiluma is of Samoan descent and played his junior rugby league for the Woden Valley Rams, before being signed by the Canberra Raiders.

 Sauiluma is a cousin of Wests Tigers player Tim Simona.

 Playing career

 Early career

-From 2009 to 2011, Sauiluma played for the Canberra Raiders' NYC team, before moving on to the Raiders' New South Wales Cup team, Mount Pritchard Mounties in 2012.
+From 2009 to 2011, Sauiluma played for the Canberra Raiders' NYC team, before moving on to the Raiders' NSW Cup team, Mount Pritchard Mounties in 2012.

 2013

 In Round 15 of the 2013 NRL season, Sauiluma made his NRL debut for the Canberra Raiders against the Wests Tigers.
 On 19 September, he was named in the Samoan train-on squad for the 2013 Rugby League World Cup, but didn't make the final cut.

 2014

 On 21 September, Sauiluma was named at centre in the 2014 New South Wales Cup Team of the Year.
 On 25 September, he signed a 1-year contract with the Cronulla-Sutherland Sharks starting in 2015.